sheldor1510/local-party/README.md

 5) You can view how many people are in the party by hovering over the user icon in the top right of the room page.

-6) You can leave the party by clicking on the leave icon in the top left of the room page.
+6) You can leave the party by clicking on the leave icon in the top left of the chat section of the room page.

 ## Video